heythisisvivek/currency-converter/README.md

 # Short News

-Currency Coverter with latest news all over the world.
+Currency Coverter with latest News all over the world.

 ## Installation